3-Day Kuala Lumpur Itinerary A Guide of Things To Do in KL, Malaysia by JetSettingFools.com

 Many tourists using public transportation in Kuala Lumpur pass through Brickfields and don’t even realize it; the KL Sentral Station lies within the district.

-Those interested in sightseeing Kuala Lumpur Brickfields should make sure to see these buildings:
+Those interested in sightseeing Brickfields should make sure to see these buildings.

-The real gem of the district, however, is the colorful streets of Little India.
-This enclave of restaurants (selling savory banana-leaf curries) and textile shops (selling stylish saris) is full of energy.
+The real gem, however, is the colorful streets of Little India.
+This enclave of restaurants (offering savory banana-leaf curries) and textile shops (selling stylish saris) is full of energy.

 Bright colors decorate the streets and Bollywood music fills the air.
 It’s one of the best places to wander on a visit to Kuala Lumpur.